Job Title : 2

-At Unilever Neil Cameron is responsible for a 4,000-strong global IT department responsible for 85,000 desktops and an annual IT budget of around €800m.
-A key priority during his time there has been the ‘One Unilever’ programme to streamline and simplify the organisation, with Cameron declaring “complexity is the enemy”.
+At Unilever Neil Cameron is responsible for a 2,700-strong global IT department, 85,000 desktops and an annual IT budget of around €800m.
+A key priority during his time there has been the 'One Unilever' programme to streamline and simplify the organisation.

-Cameron had harboured more artistic ambitions but as a self-confessed art college dropout he opted instead to start on the IT career ladder at RHM Management Services in 1973.
+Cameron had harboured more artistic ambitions but opted instead to start on the IT career ladder at RHM Management Services in 1973.

-Following a series of management roles at Dixons, AerLingus and IBM, Cameron joined Marks & Spencer in 1987 and rose up the ladder to become CIO for the retailer’s US business where he led a major change programme, replacing all their core systems.
+Following a series of management roles at Dixons, AerLingus and IBM, Cameron joined Marks & Spencer in 1987 and climbed the ladder to become CIO for the retailer's US business where he led a major change programme, replacing all their core systems.

 In 1999 Cameron became global IS director at Guinness and was appointed CIO for Diageo the following year.